UQ-RCC/hpc-docs/Bunya-User-Guide.md

 `salloc --nodes=1 --ntasks-per-node=96 --cpus-per-task=1 --ntasks=96 --mem=500G --job-name=MPI-test --time=05:00:00 --partition=general --account=AccountString`

-This will give you a new shell and an allocation, but you are still on the login node.
+This will give you a new shell and an allocation, **but you are still on the login node**.
 You can now use srun to actually start a job on a node.

 1. Load all the modules you need
 2. `export I_MPI_PMI_LIBRARY=/usr/lib64/libpmi2.so`